h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   ``setInternalSecureConnectionsEnabled`` on H2OConf to secure your cluster.
 This setter is available on Scala, Python and R clients.

+- For the users of the manual backend we have simplified the configuration and there is no need to specify a cluster size anymore in advance.
+Sparkling Water automatically discovers the cluster size.
+  In particular ``spark.ext.h2o.external.cluster.size`` does not have any effect anymore.

 From 3.26 To 3.28.0
 -------------------